solo-studios/nyx/README.md

         suppressWarnings = true

         // The jvm toolchain version to use
-        // Defaults to unset
         // Note: this uses gradle toolchains: https://docs.gradle.org/current/userguide/toolchains.html
         // This will force gradle to use a specific jdk version, installing it if not found jvmToolchain = 17

         // The jvm version to target.
-This is the bytecode version of the resulting class files
+This is the bytecode version of the resulting class files jvmTarget = 8
-        // Defaults to unset
-        jvmTarget = 8

         // If the sources jar should be enabled